 Research shows that consistent tummy time can enhance motor skills and coordination, helping your little one gain the strength to push up and eventually crawl.

-Remember, it’s important to start tummy time early, even as a newborn, gradually increasing the duration as your baby grows.
-If your baby fusses, don’t worry; it’s normal!
+Start tummy time early, even as a newborn, and gradually increase the duration as your baby grows.
+If your baby fusses, that’s completely normal.

-Make it fun with toys and your encouragement.
+Make it engaging with toys and your encouragement.
 By prioritizing tummy time, you’re setting the foundation for your baby’s crawling journey and overall physical development.

 Crawling as a Sign of Intelligence

-Crawling often sparks conversations about a baby’s intelligence, but it’s important to separate fact from myth.
+Crawling often sparks conversations about a baby’s intelligence, but it’s worth separating fact from myth.

-While crawling does play a role in cognitive development, it isn’t a definitive indicator of a child’s intellectual capabilities.
+Crawling does play a role in cognitive development, but it isn’t a definitive indicator of a child’s intellectual capabilities.

 Understanding the difference between developmental milestones and true intelligence can help you set realistic expectations for your little one.